Publications, Data and Links of interest to the Southern Ocean Bathymetry Community

 - Hydro International Feature Article entitled 'Southern Ocean Bathymetry', November 2007

 - Oral presentation by Ott and Schenke entitled 'GIS based Data Compilation of the new IBCSO' at the 10th ISAES HTML logo.png , University of California, Santa Barbara, USA, August 2007

 - Extended Abstract of a poster presentation by Macnab et al., at the International Symposium Asian Collaboration in IPY 2007-2008, Tokyo, Japan, 1 March 2007.
 Open the Extended Abstract

-An overview of included data sources and the spatial distribution can be seen in the source identification map below.
+An overview of included data sources and the spatial distribution can be seen in the source identification map (above right).

 To enable users to visualize their own data on a map with the IBCSO look and feel, we are offering the base data of the IBCSO printable chart as a georeferenced image.
 The 'Background' maps contain RGB rasterfiles in GeoTiff format, which is compatible with most GIS programs.
 In addition, we offer the contours of the IBCSO Version 1.0 bed elevation digital bathymetric model in 500 m intervals as Shape files.

 - Alfred Wegener Institute for Polar and Marine Research (AWI)